 About Jeroen van Hezewijk

-He has particular expertise and experience in advising and representing companies in the energy and natural resources, financial services, and media and technology sectors.
+He has expertise and experience in advising and representing companies many different industries, including the energy and natural resources, financial services, and media and technology sectors.

 Jeroen is praised by clients for his talent for presenting complex matters in an accessible manner and seeing new angles and arguments to turn the case in his clients’ favour.

 He is fluent in English as well as his native Dutch, plus a working knowledge of French, German and Italian.

 - Representing Volkwagen in several collective actions in the Dutch courts relating to its diesel vehicles